Jump to Content

 PRE-CONFERENCE SEMINAR

-Learn what high prices mean for farm profitability in this cycle.
-This session will focus on your customers and their financial prospects for 2023 and beyond, with a discussion of best practices and takeaways for managing risk.
-Dr. David Kohl will also be back with his view from the road.
+FINPACK and FarmerMac are teaming up again to offer an action-packed pre-conference session on Sunday afternoon from 1 to 4:00 pm.
+What does the transition from high commodity prices mean for farm profitability in this cycle?
+The session will focus on your customers and their financial prospects for 2024 and beyond.
+What will it take for your customers to stay in the saddle?
+We discuss best practices and take homes for managing the risk in this uncharted landscape.
+Dr. David Kohl will be back with his view from the road.

-• David M. Kohl, Ph.D.
-Professor Emeritus, Agricultural Finance and Small Business Management and Entrepreneurship
+• David M. Kohl, Ph.D., Professor Emeritus, Agricultural Finance and Small Business Management and Entrepreneurship, Virginia Tech

-• Dale Nordquist, Economist, Center for Farm Financial Management Professor, Dept. of Applied Economics
+• Dale Nordquist, Economist, Center for Farm Financial Management, Professor, Department of Applied Economists, University of Minnesota

-• Jackson Takach, Chief Economist and Head of Strategy, Research and Analysis Farmer Mac
+• Jackson Tackach, Chief Economist and Head of Strategy, Research and Analysis, Farmer Mac, Washington, DC

-• Pauline Van Nurden, Economist, Center for Farm Financial Management Professor, Dept. of Applied Economics
+• Pauline Van Nurden, Economist, Center for Farm Financial Management; University of Minnesota

-Women in Ag Banking Meet & Greet Reception
+Women in Ag Banking Seminar and Networking Reception

 6:00 PM - 7:00 PM